mperez68/mperez68/README.md

 This project was a great way to test out a small scale version of the group project I had been working on in the course.
 It was an opportunity to plan and execute a more informed design for a browser game and was needed practice for working with the software and capabilities involved.
 I learned that simplicity can make a great gaming experience; Our main project got bogged down with complications that made it difficult to learn whereas Tower Climb had players intently focused on the games basic premise for a surprising amount of time.

-## What am I working on?

 ### Wizard Fight

 ##### Languages: **C#/GDSCript**
 ##### Software/Technologies: **Godot**

 [**Wizard Fight**](https://github.com/mperez68/WizardFight) started as a Unity project but has since been adapted to Godot Engine.
-The intention is to blend ARPG/TTRPG concepts of fast-paced gaming reliant on positioning and timing with a turn-based tactical playstyle.
-The short sell is for a "Fast-Paced Turn-Based Strategy CRPG", which may be a mouthful, but I believe strategy games can be more than something you play with one hand on the mouse and the other propping your head up on the desk.
+The game is a tactical RPG based around cartoon wizards throwing fireballs and lightning bolts.
+Except some basic spell icons, all assets, including music, were made by me.
+This project made me realize how much work I need to do on my pixel art but also made me very proud of my music production.
+The game can be played [here](https://github.com/mperez68/WizardFight/blob/5ade6d3eaece5580d9f5c72d65633402cc8d62d8/Wizard%20Fight.zip).

+## What am I working on?

+prototyping game ideas in Godot to see what idea strike next :).

 ## Where can you contact me?